ruby-processing/PiCrate/docs/_editors/geany.md

 permalink: /editors/geany/
 keywords: editor, ide, ruby, picrate, vim, emacs, geany
 ---
-Geany is highly configurable, and we have created a `geany` project file `picrate.geany` and sketch template `picrate.rb` for you, thai get installed when you:-
+Geany is highly configurable, and we have created a `geany` project file `picrate.geany` and sketch template `picrate.rb` for you, that get installed when you:-

 ```bash
 picrate --install samples